rootsongjc/kubernetes-handbook/content/en/about/_index.md

 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # about image
-image: "images/about/jimmysong-xj.webp"
+#image: "images/about/jimmysong-xj.webp"
 # meta description
 description : "Jimmy Song's profile."
 ---

 Jimmy Song(宋净超) is a developer advocate at [Tetrate](https://tetrate.io), [Cloud Native Community](https://cloudnative.to).
 He is an outstanding translator, author and producer of PHEI.
 Former cloud native advocate and head of OSS office at Ant Group.
 Early adopters and evangelist of Kubernetes and Istio.
 Previously, he worked at [iFlytek](https://www.iflytek.com), [TalkingData](https://www.talkingdata.com) and [Ant Group](https://www.antgroup.com).
+He is living in Beijing, China.

 ### Publications